 Well, everything has an end.
 Write a critique paper that incorporates the key takeaways of the document examined.
 End the critique with an overall interpretation of the article, whatever that is.

-Why do you think is the paper relevant in the context of the course that you are taking?
+Why do you think is the paper relevant in the course’s context that you are taking?
 How does it contribute to say, the study of human behavior (in reference to the bank robbery)?
 Are there areas that need to be considered by future researchers, investigators, or scientists?
 That will be the knowledge gap that the next generation of researchers will have to look into.

 If you have read up to this point, then thank you for reading my musings.
 I hope that helped you clarify the steps in writing a critique paper.
 A well-written critique paper depends on your writing style.